-Figures I-6 and I-7 show the CalEnviroScreen score by Census tract within the North Shoreview/Shoreview equity priority community for the 21 pollution and population indicators.
-As shown in Figure I-6, Census tract 6100, which encompasses a large area of North Shoreview/Shoreview, received a score over the 75th percentile for traffic, impaired water, groundwater threats, lead in housing, poverty, education, and linguistic isolation.
-Census tract 7701, in the southern area of North Shoreview/Shoreview, received a score over the 75th percentile for traffic, impaired water, lead in housing, and unemployment.
+Figure I-7 shows the CalEnviroScreen score by Census tract within the North Shoreview/Shoreview equity priority community for the 21 pollution and population indicators.
+As shown in Figure I-7, Census tract 6081606100, which encompasses a large area of North Shoreview/Shoreview, received a score over the 75th percentile for education, asthma, impaired water bodies, groundwater threats, traffic, and toxic releases.
+Census tract 6081607701, in the southern area of North Shoreview/Shoreview, received a score over the 75th percentile for education, asthma, groundwater threats, particulate matter 2.5.